luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 ```

 **Use -l as the option:**
 It displays list of a filenames that include the pattern of characters.
 It is useful when I only want to find the files that contain the keyword.
-For example, if I want to find the articles about New York in a bunch of newspapers, I can use this option to get the newspapers I need.
+For example, if I want to find the articles about New York within a bunch of newspapers, I can use this option to get the newspapers I need.
 ```
 $ grep -l "world" biomed/*.txt
 biomed/1471-2091-2-12.txt